 - All impact indicators (i.e. the ones not just measuring an activity) are not time-bound: during the greatest part of the project, the schools have been under the process of design, procurement and construction and as such may not have any impact at all on these indicators.
-These would have to be followed in the future years, including after the project is completed, to give an insight in the impact of the project. - The ones related to the number of students are also not specific because: - They are much influenced by the demographics: if population in a specific catchment area increases, the number of students per class will also increase if no additional classrooms are built.
+These would have to be followed in the future years, including after the project is completed, to give an insight in the impact of the project. - The indicators related to the number of students are also not specific because: - o They are much influenced by the demographics: if population in a specific catchment area increases, the number of students per class will also increase if no additional classrooms are built.
 If a new school is built to compensate for the population increase, the indicator may then appear as stagnating, which may look as if no progress has been made, while the situation would actually have worsened without the new school.
 For this reason, these indicators have to be taken cautiously as they are influenced by several social factors not related to the project.
-Much of the school construction in Area A and B of the West bank is about compensating for natural population growth and avoiding a worsening of the conditions of access to education.
-Therefore, an analysis comparing the total number of classrooms and population growth statistics by catchment area will be carried out to analyse better the impact of the project. - o Some other indicators are depending on climatic conditions and should also be measured on a longer-term basis.
+Much of the school construction in Area A and B of the West Bank is about compensating for natural population growth and avoiding a worsening of the conditions of access to education.
+Therefore, an analysis comparing the total number of classrooms and population growth statistics by catchment area will be carried out to analyse better the impact of the project. - Some other indicators are depending on climatic conditions and should also be measured on a longer-term basis.
 Some of them are also currently not measurable as they would need a specific external consultancy to collect the necessary data.

-Indicators for 2019 and 2020 are also not available at the moment of writing this report due to discontinuation of the PMU and Covid 19 closure of the MoE.
+Indicators for 2019, 2020 and 2021 are also not available at the moment of writing this report due to the disruptions caused by the Covid 19 pandemic.

-Outcome: A Access to education in OPT is increased Progress Indicators/markers Value year 2017 Value year 2018 Value year 2019 Target reporting year Final target Net enrolment rate (NER) in basic education in the West Bank area (G1-G10) 5090 7907 46829 Net enrolment rate (NER) secondary education in the West Bank area (G11-G12) 960 1572 8575 Total number of students graduating 1585 1650 7096 primary school in the West Bank area (G1-G10) Total number of students graduating secondary school in the West Bank area (G11-G12) 544 510 4073
+Outcome: A Access to education in OPT is increased Progress Indicators/markers Value year 2017 Value year 2018 Value years 2019-21 Final target Net enrolment rate (NER) in basic education in the West Bank area (G1- G10) 5090 7907 Not available 46829 Net enrolment rate (NER) secondary education in the West Bank area (G11- G12) 960 1572 Not available 8575 Total number of students graduating primary school in the West Bank area (G1-G10) 1585 1650 Not available 7096 Total number of students graduating secondary school in the West Bank area (G11-G12) 544 510 Not available 4073